-The rate of college-level education in Trenton is quite a bit lower than the national average among all cities of 21.84%: just 12.68% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Trenton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.68% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Trenton in 2018 was $18,091, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $72,364 for a family of four.
 However, Trenton contains both very wealthy and poor people as well.